Rummy: Play

 Finally, after making any melds or lay offs, the player must discard a single card to the discard pile, face up.
-A player who drew the upcard from the discard pile, may not replace the same card on the discard pile, but must discard a different card.
+The following player then picks up either the face-down card or the face-up card.

 If the stock runs out, the next player may choose to draw from the discard pile or to turn it over to form a new stock.
 The discard pile is not shuffled.
 After forming the new stock, the top card is drawn to form the new discard pile.
 The player can call rummy if a point is discarded into the discard pile.

-They cannot however call rummy if the card becomes a point while in the discard pile.
+During a player's turn, any other player may shout out "borrow that" to take the face-up card, immediately placing it into their own hand.
+They may only do so once per any player's turn.
+If a player unintentionally says "borrow that" (even in passing), they must pick up the face-up card.

 Going out.
-A player may go out by discarding the last remaining card in hand, whether as part of a meld, a lay-off or a discard.
-The player can't win from the first round because it violates the principle of fair game.
+A player may go out by emptying their hand whether as part of a meld, a lay-off or a discard.
+If a point that is playable is discarded in attempt to "go out" said discard would be "rummy".
+Although when a persons last card is put down the game is immediately over regardless of what said card could play as.
+Other common rules require that the final card in a player's hand be discarded, meaning that a player cannot go out by melding or laying off, but must discard the final card.